jgspires/99-Hero/README.md

 Database schemas are defined internally using Mongoose.
 MongoDB must be running locally for the webserver to work.

+## How to Use

+From the application's root folder, execute the following commands using the CLI of your choice:
+* npm i
+* npm run start
+* Consume the application using the software of your choice, such as Postman.

 ## Considerations

 Hero CRUD operations may be performed by accessing "99Hero/heroes" using either POST, GET, PUT or DELETE.